RenCloud/InformatiCup2017/source/results.rst

 That's why we tried to find a better fitting one.
 That was our biggest concern.
 If the network could tell our 300 vectors apart it probably could learn more and generalise this idea.

-New kind of Weight decay in rbms to controll the jumping weight growth.

 The new vector we tested uses almost the same input values but this time we weren't trying to make them relative to each other.
 As in this post (insert post here) isn't the scale of the input that important.
 We will just normalize the vector to prevent the values in